 No. The eight Honors classes satisfy the eight university core requirements and do not satisfy any major requirements.
 Thus, you may choose any major.
 You will write your senior thesis on a subject of your choice in your major.
 If a senior thesis is also required for that major, that thesis counts as your Honors thesis.
 That is, you write one senior thesis, not two.

-Click on Admission on the Honors Program web page to read the requirements and download the required form.
+Click on Admission on the Honors Program website to read the requirements and download the required form.
 You need to submit two brief essays and secure a teacher recommendation.
 If you cannot obtain a teacher recommendation, then we can use the teacher recommendation from your Puget Sound application.
 However, we prefer the additional recommendation in which the teacher can address your suitability for admission to the Honors Program.

 We consider the following: